WebKit/WebKit/Websites/webkit.org/commit-review.md

 ## Choosing Committers and Reviewers

 A candidate for WebKit Committer or WebKit Reviewer should initially be nominated by a reviewer on the reviewers mailing list, in accordance with the criteria below.
-If the required reviewers (see below) second the nomination, then it carries within 5 business days unless someone objects.
+If the required reviewers (see below) second the nomination, then it carries in 5 business days unless someone objects.
 If an objection is raised, the reviewers should discuss the matter and try to come to consensus; failing this, the matter will be decided by majority vote of the reviewers.

-Once someone is successfully nominated for WebKit Committer status, Apple will take care of sending the committer agreement and setting up a Subversion account once signed and received.
+Once someone is successfully nominated for WebKit Committer status, Apple will take care of sending the committer agreement and granting read-write access once signed and received.

 Once someone is successfully nominated for WebKit Reviewer status, the nominating Reviewer or another responsible party should inform the candidate and ask for indication of acceptance from the potential new reviewer.
 If the candidate accepts, [contributors.json](http://trac.webkit.org/browser/trunk/metadata/contributors.json) will be updated.